SwitchBlade: SwitchBlade x908

 The SwitchBlade x908 was launched in 2008 and has been superseded by the SwitchBlade x908 Generation 2 model.

-The original x908 was a stackable advanced layer 3 3RU chassis switch with 640Gbit/s of switching capacity.
+The original x908 was a stackable advanced layer 3 3RU chassis switch with 640 Gbit/s of switching capacity.
 It featured eight switch module bays allowing the user to install a large variety of port types to suit their needs.
 It supported Allied Telesis' Virtual Chassis Stacking technology, allowing two SwitchBlade x908 chassis' to be connected via a high-bandwidth link to support unified management as if they were a single switch.
 Each chassis included redundant system power supply bays.